bitextor/monotextor/docs/README.md

 ## Monotextor output

-Monotextor generates the final parallel corpora in multiple formats.
+Monotextor generates the final monolingual corpora in multiple formats.
 These files will be placed in `permanentDir` folder and will have the following format: `{lang}.{prefix}.gz`, where `{prefix}` corresponds to a descriptor of the corresponding format.
 The list of files that may be produced is the following:

 * `{lang}.raw.gz` - default (always generated)
 * `{lang}.sent.gz` - generated if `skipSentenceSplitting: false` or not provided.